 If you are flying within the EU or European airspace, it’s worth filing a claim to see if you can get anything under EC 261.
 It’s a generous regulation that tends to favor the passengers as long as the circumstances are within the airline’s control.
 Most circumstances are preventable with a little more planning and consideration from their airline.

-Compensation calculated under EC 261 is a flat rate that’s broken down by the number of miles and where you are flying.
+Flight delay compensation calculated under EC 261 is a flat rate that’s broken down by the number of kilometers and where you are flying.
 This calculates to the following rates.

 You can calculate your flight distance bellow.